Patient care services are open to the public. Appointments can be made by calling (231) 591-2020.

 The lens of an eye is normally clear.
 If the lens becomes cloudy or is opacified it is called a cataract.
 Cataracts may be present at or shortly after birth in which case they are called congenital cataracts.
 Adult cataracts develop with advancing age, tend to run in families, and the appearance may be accelerated by environmental factors.

 The ability to distinguish some colors and shades is less than normal.
 It occurs when the color-sensitive cells in the retina do not properly pick up or send the proper color signals to the brain.
 About eight percent of men and one percent of women are color deficient.
-This can mean certain shades of colors are not distinguishable or, in very rare cases, color deficiency exists to an extent that no colors can be detected, only shades of black, white and grey.
+This can mean certain shades of colors are not distinguishable or, in very rare cases, color deficiency exists to an extent that no colors can be detected, only shades of black, white and gray.

 A decline in either the tear quality or quantity that bathe the outside area of the cornea.
 This may lead to symptoms such as: tearing, burning, irritation, or a sandy feeling.